 If there are regular services that you won’t be using temporarily, why not continue to pay them if you can?

-Whether it’s your work space, your cleaner, or your office milk or fruit delivery – whatever it may be, your continued support during this difficult time could be what it takes to keep a small business from going under.
+Whether it’s your work space, your cleaner, or your office milk or fruit delivery – whatever it may be, your continued support during coronavirus could be what it takes to keep a small business from going under.

 Buy a voucher or get account credit